Savestate2A03/ssbm_rng_manip/README.md

 6. if you waited longer than 5 seconds or so, do 5 characters, otherwise 4 if less
 7. continue this process until you are a few hundred iterations away.
 8. random characters on the CSS to advance your rng two iterations, random a tag to advance it once.
-9. go into and out of allstar X times
+9. go into and out of allstar `reroll` times
 10. advance the rng by `delay` amount of times.

 go into allstar and there u go.